How Do I Prepare For A First Meeting With A Lawyer?

 Running Out Of Money For Your Lawyers?

 Many separating couples will pay several thousands of dollars for legal advice and then discover that they have only just started litigation and that there is even more expense down the road.
 If one party is being unreasonable then the choices that the reasonable party has can be very difficult.
 In the end, the law is there is there to protect the weaker party from being overwhelmed and outgunned.
 But there must be a practical outcome too; the costs should not outweigh the benefit.
-Legal fees reduce the available assets to share.
+Legal prices reduce the available assets to share.
 Superior legal representation is not cheap.
 An initial assessment and advice should not break the bank.

 FAMILY LAW LEAD